instead-hub/instead/doc/stead3-en.md

 between.

 Games featuring a mixture of text and graphics have huge potential in my opinion.
-Though they are less interractive, they are also less demanding of the player.
+Though they are less interactive, they are also less demanding of the player.
 Enjoying a text adventure will not consume days of your life spent in front of the monitor suffering frustration or unhealthy anxiety as your desires are left unsatisfied.
-Textual games borrow from the best that the two worlds of liturature and computer gaming have to offer.
+Textual games borrow from the best that the two worlds of literature and computer gaming have to offer.
 As a bonus, the greater part of games in this genre can be enjoyed without cost.

 The history of INSTEAD is, in my opinion, proof of this claim.
 Many games have